corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 ### -i, --id-load-file

-Transactions for reverification.
-These transactions are specified as a file path to a text file containing transaction IDs or to a `.zip` file containing files with file names as transaction IDs.
-ID reverification does not happen if this option is absent.
+File path to the location containing the IDs of the transactions to be reprocessed.
+The reverification does not happen if this option is absent.
+The file containing IDs of the transactions to be reprocessed can be either:
+* A text file containing newline-separated list of transaction IDs.
+* A `.zip` file that is created automatically when the TVU encounters errors.
+This error `.zip` file stores erroneous transactions’ raw data.

 {{< note >}}
 * `--id-load-file` must not be a directory or an exception is thrown.